 Professor of History and George and Joyce Wein Professor of African American Studies, Director, African American Studies Program

 B.A.
 History, University of Oregon; M.A., Ph.D.
 History, University of California, Berkeley

 Allison Blakely arrived at Boston University in 2001 after a career of thirty years in the History Department at Howard University.
 He is the author of Blacks in the Dutch World: the Evolution of Racial Imagery in a Modern Society (Indiana University Press, 1994); Russia and the Negro: Blacks in Russian History and Thought (Howard University Press, 1986—a winner of an American Book Award in 1988); several articles on Russian populism; and others on various European aspects of the Black Diaspora.
 His interest in comparative history has centered on populism, the history of democracy, and on the historical evolution of color prejudice.
 His current main project is an overview of the history of Blacks in modern Europe.

 Among the honors and awards Blakely has received are Woodrow Wilson, Mellon, Fulbright-Hays, and Ford Foundation Fellowships.
 He was also honored by appointment as a visiting professor at the Ecole des Hautes Etudes en Sciences Sociales in Paris.
-He is a former President of the Phi Beta Kappa Society (2006-2009), continues to serve on its governing Senate, and on the Editorial Board of its journal, The American Scholar.
+He is a former President of the Phi Beta Kappa Society (2006-2009), and continues to serve on the Editorial Board of its journal, The American Scholar.

 In 2010 he was appointed by President Barack Obama to a six-year term on the National Council for the Humanities